papivot/pace-docs/PKS High Availability.md

 - A K8s cluster deployed in PKS
 - Access to the above K8s cluster
 - Kubectl binary
+- Access to the IaaS running the PKS environment

 ## HA of K8s PODs